reggieray/regis-pay/README.md

 ### Steps

 1. `cd` into the `local` folder and run the [localSetup.ps1](local/localSetup.ps1) from your terminal.
-This is to setup the cert on docker for HTTPS support.
+This is to setup the cert on API docker container for HTTPS support.

 ```
 .\localSetup.ps1